Shiji369/Cybersecurity-internship-projects/Web-Application-VAPT/SaveDate/README.md

 This project presents a Vulnerability Assessment and Penetration Testing (VAPT) conducted on the **SaveDate.me** web application during my cybersecurity internship.

 The assessment focused on identifying security vulnerabilities, validating findings through manual testing, and providing remediation recommendations to improve the application's security posture.
-The engagement identified Medium, Low, and Informational severity findings related to security misconfigurations, request handling, authentication, and information disclosure. :contentReference[oaicite:0]{index=0}
+Multiple Medium, Low, and Informational severity findings related to security misconfigurations, authentication, request handling, and information disclosure were identified during the assessment.

 ---

 ## Objectives

-- Assess the security posture of the web application
+- Assess the security posture of the web application.
-- Identify security vulnerabilities and misconfigurations
+- Identify security vulnerabilities and security misconfigurations.
-- Validate vulnerabilities using manual testing
+- Validate findings through manual testing.
-- Prepare a professional VAPT report
+- Prepare a professional Web Application VAPT report.
-- Recommend appropriate remediation measures
+- Recommend appropriate remediation measures.

 ---

 ## Scope

-**Target:** SaveDate.me Web Application
+**Target Application:** SaveDate.me

 The assessment included: